Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform linear Berge- -free hypergraphs

 Suppose by contradiction that $\abs{V_{u_{p,i}} \cap V_{u_{q,i}}} \ge (2r-3)t$.
 We will construct an auxiliary graph $G$ whose vertex set is $V_{u_{p,i}} \cap V_{u_{q,i}}$ and whose edge set is the union of the two sets

 It is easy to see that each set consists of pairwise vertex disjoint cliques of size at most $r-1$.
-Therefore, the maximum degree in $G$ is at most $2(r-2)$, so by Brooks' theorem, it has chromatic number at most $2r-3$, which implies that it has an independent set $I$ of size at least
+Therefore, the maximum degree in $G$ is at most $2(r-2)$, so it has chromatic number at most $2r-3$, which implies that it has an independent set $I$ of size at least

 Let $x_1, x_2, \ldots, x_{t} \in I$ be distinct vertices.
 Then consider the set of hyperedges containing the pairs

 and the set of hyperedges containing the pairs

 The hyperedges in the first set are different from each other since $x_1, x_2, \ldots, x_{t}$ is an independent set.
 Similarly, the hyperedges in the second set are different from each other.
 A hyperedge of the first set and a hyperedge of the second set can not be same since that would imply that there is a hyperedge in $E_{u_{p,i}}$ containing the pair $u_{p,i}u_{q,i}$.
 However, this is impossible since such a hyperedge contains exactly one vertex from $N^{\cH}_1(v)$ by definition.
 So all the hyperedges are different and they form a Berge-$K_{2,t}$, a contradiction.
 Therefore, we have Using this upper bound in \eqref{inclusion_exclusion}, we get